 Because the Indian government did not want to care for her, Buna was sent back to Nepal.
 She was placed in a hospital in Patan where she was diagnosed as their first case of HIV.
 Her doctors told her that she was dying and that there was no hope of recovery.
 That was over twenty years ago!
 She was the first HIV survivor to publicly tell her story on television in Nepal.
 As Buna courageously shared what she had endured, the people of Nepal learned about the horrors of human trafficking.

-During this time, Shanta Sapkota, founder of the Peace Rehabilitation Center, was in the early stages of opening a shelter home for tracking survivors in Nepal.
+During this time, one of our partners was in the early stages of opening a shelter home for tracking survivors in Nepal.
 She was approached about taking Buna into the shelter, so that Buna would not be alone and would be given a place where she could die with dignity.
 This meeting was the beginning of an amazing journey that Buna and Shanta would travel together.

 When Buna arrived at the center, she weighed 50 pounds and was unable to care for herself.
-Every day Shanta cared for her and told her of the love of God.
+Every day our partners cared for her and told her of the love of God.
 Slowly her body and spirit began to heal.
 It took an entire year for Buna to heal enough just to sit up in bed.
-Along this journey of unconditional love and compassion, Buna not only accepted Shanta’s love, she also accepted Jesus Christ as her savior.
+Along this journey of unconditional love and compassion, Buna accepted Jesus Christ as her savior.
 Where real love is extended, God’s miracles can be expected.
 Buna is a walking miracle, and she gives all glory to God.

 Buna’s amazing story does not end there!
 During a television interview, Buna was asked what she would do if she ever saw her trafficker.
 She was honestly able to say, “I would forgive him as God has forgiven me.”
 A few years later, Buna was waiting to catch a bus when she saw that very man sitting on a departing bus.
 At first, as she remembered all that she had endured and anger welled up inside her.
 Just as quickly as the anger had arisen she remembered the gift of God’s forgiveness.
 Although she was not able to reach him before the bus pulled out of the station, she was grateful for the reminder of God’s grace.

 Twenty years have passed since her diagnosis of certain death.
 Buna has battled tuberculosis twice and contracted meningitis, in addition to being HIV positive, yet God’s love and mercy have kept her alive!
-She is not only healthy and joy-filled, she also serves as a member of the Board of Directors at PRC and is directing one of the center’s shelter homes in Chitwan.
+She is not only healthy and joy-filled, she also serves as a member of the board with onew of our partners and is directing one of the center’s shelter homes in Chitwan.